gmgurung/client_telemetry_project/README.md

-# client_telemetry_project

 # Vanguard Client Telemetry Project

 # Team Members
-•	Sabrina Akter
+- Sabrina Akter
-•	Geralda Koka
+- Geralda Koka
-•	Shengyang Dong
+- Shengyang Dong
-•	Guanxin Zheng
+- Guanxin Zheng
-•	Manish Gurung
+- Manish Gurung
-•	Junkai Ge
+- Junkai Ge

 # Project Overview
 The Vanguard Client Telemetry Project is a three-phase system designed to collect user interaction data, analyze user behavior using machine learning models, and visualize frustration analytics through an administrative dashboard.
 The goal of the project is to identify potentially frustrating user experiences and provide insights that can be used to improve website usability.